 Annual maintenance and repair

-Each spring after the hot tub comes out of winter storage, I fully plan to pressure wash or use a cleaner to remove any mold and mildew off the deck.
+Update 1 year in: Each spring after the hot tub comes out of winter storage, I pressure wash or use a cleaner to remove any mold and mildew off the deck.
 Then check the hardwood for splinters or needed screws.
-And once fully dry, to seal the deck to hopefully extend the deck’s pressure-treated lumber.
+And once fully dry, to seal the deck once a year to hopefully extend the deck’s pressure-treated lumber.
 Plus it’ll help keep up the aesthetics of a new wood look too!

 Future yard plans